alibaba/PhotonLibOS/doc/docs/introduction/what-is-photon.md

 worsening situation of callback hell, and to protect the precious peace in production environments.

-We want to sleep early and well everyday, til the next morning without interruptions.
+We want to sleep early and sleep well everyday, til the next morning without interruptions.

 And we also want to make friends with common interests, to fight together